-In 1942, in Warsaw, a Polish prostitute is murdered in a sadistic way.
-Major Grau, a man from German Intelligence that believes in justice, is in charge of the investigation.
+In 1942 Warsaw, a Polish prostitute is murdered in a sadistic way.
+Major Grau, an agent from German Intelligence who believes in justice, is in charge of the investigation.
 An eyewitness ...
 See full summary »

 Murphy is the sole survivor of his crew, that has been massacred by a German U-Boat in the closing days of World War II.
 He lands on the shore somewhere on the river Orinoco delta and ...
 See full summary »